wisonye/freebsd/src/zfs-snapshot-feature.md

     # zroot/var/tmp@2021-01-08           0B      -       96K  -
     ```

+    For more details, you can run `man zfs-snapshot` to know more.
 </br>

 - Compare 2 snapshots

     You can compare any 2 snapshots at any given time, it works like `git diff`.

-    If you want to know the entire different, then you should compare the
+    If you want to know the entire system different, then you should compare the
     `POOL_NAME/ROOT/default@SNAPSHOT_NAME`, as usually the `POOL_NAME/ROOT/default`
     dataset is mounted to `/`.
 You compare that dataset snapshot, you will get
     all the `sub dataset` different as the result.